soundpress/RulesOfNYC/docs/c06/index.rst

 Staging area.
 "Staging area" shall mean the work area near the waste transfer airlock where containerized asbestos waste has been placed prior to removal from the work area.

+Start date.
+“Start date” shall mean the date when a worker decontamination enclosure system is installed and functional.

 Strip.
 "Strip" shall mean to remove asbestos materials from any part of the facility.

 Structural member.
 "Structural member" shall mean any load-supporting member of a facility, such as beams and load-supporting walls, or any nonload-supporting member, such as ceiling and nonload-supporting walls.

+Substrate.
+“Substrate” shall mean non-asbestos containing material which is beneath and supports asbestos-containing material.

 Surface barriers.
 "Surface barriers" shall mean the plasticizing of walls, floors, and fixed objects within the work area to prevent contamination from subsequent work.

 Surfactant.
 "Surfactant" shall mean a chemical wetting agent added to water to improve penetration.

+Suspect Miscellaneous ACM.
+“Suspect Miscellaneous ACM” shall mean any building material that is not PACM, such as floor tiles, ceiling tiles, mastics/adhesives, sealants, roofing materials, cementitous materials, etc. All Suspect Miscellaneous ACM must be assumed to be ACM, unless proven otherwise by appropriate bulk sampling and laboratory analyses.

 Transmission electron microscopy (TEM).
 "Transmission electron microscopy (TEM)" shall mean the measurement protocol for the assessment of the asbestos fiber content of air.
 (Interim Transmission Electron Microscopy Analytical Methods - 40 C.F.R.
 Part 763, Subpart E, Appendix A)

+Variance.
+“Variance” shall mean relief from specific sections of the rule for a specific project.

 Visible emissions.
 "Visible emissions" shall mean any emissions containing particulate material that are visually detectable without the aid of instruments.